Home Bicycle Repair Guide

 Ensuring Smooth Gear Shifting

-Properly adjusted gears make for a seamless ride.
+Nothing kills a good ride like gears that skip, ghost-shift, or just plain refuse to cooperate.
+Want to know how to fix that?
 Start by shifting to the smallest chainring and the smallest rear sprocket.
-Turn the barrel adjuster on the derailleur to fine-tune the cable tension.
-Ensure the derailleur cage is parallel to the chain and not bent.
+From there, turn the barrel adjuster on the derailleur to fine-tune cable tension.
+You want the derailleur cage sitting parallel to the chain — if it’s bent, well, that’s your problem right there.

-For rear derailleurs, adjust the high and low limit screws to prevent the chain from falling off the smallest and largest sprockets.
-Do the same for the front derailleur to avoid chain drops off the chainrings.
+For the rear derailleur, adjust the high and low limit screws so the chain can’t overshoot and fall off either end of the cassette.
+Do the same for the front derailleur to keep the chain from dropping off the chainrings.
+It’s a bit fiddly at first, but once you get the hang of it, the whole process takes maybe five minutes.

 Tightening Bolts and Fasteners